awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 ## Creating Asymmetric CMKs<a name="create-asymmetric-cmk"></a>

-You can create asymmetric CMKs in the AWS Management Console or by using the AWS KMS API\.
+You can create [asymmetric CMKs](symm-asymm-concepts.md#asymmetric-cmks) in the AWS Management Console or by using the AWS KMS API\.
+An asymmetric CMK represents a public and private key pair that can be used for encryption or signing\.

 **Note**
 Asymmetric CMKs and asymmetric data key pairs are supported by AWS KMS only in the following AWS Regions: US East \(N\.
 Virginia\), US West \(Oregon\), Asia Pacific \(Sydney\), Asia Pacific \(Tokyo\), and Europe \(Ireland\)\.

-An asymmetric CMK represents a public and private key pair that can be used for encryption or signing\.
+If you are creating a CMK to encrypt data that you store or manage in an AWS service, use a symmetric CMK\.
+AWS services that integrate with AWS KMS do not support asymmetric CMKs\.
 For help deciding whether to create a symmetric or asymmetric CMK, see [How to Choose Your CMK Configuration](symm-asymm-choose.md)\.

 ### Creating Asymmetric CMKs \(Console\)<a name="create-asymmetric-cmks-console"></a>